Scripting Interface

 Using sasmodels through the bumps optimizer

-Like DirectModel, you can wrap data and a kernel in a bumps model with bumps_model.Model and create an bumps_model.Experiment that you can fit with the bumps interface.
+Like DirectModel, you can wrap data and a kernel in a bumps model with bumps_model.Model and create a bumps_model.Experiment that you can fit with the bumps interface.
 Here is an example from the example directory such as example/model.py:

 import sys